devartgr/joomla-devart-gallery/README.md

 1. Configure Active Gallery Directory
 2. Create a new gallery
 3. Upload images
+4. Thumbnails are generated automatically
-4. Manage gallery photos
+5. Manage gallery photos
-5. Insert gallery into article, module, or menu item
+6. Insert gallery into article, module, or menu item
-6. Publish
+7. Publish

+---

+### For Existing Active Galleries

+1. Upgrade to Version 1.0.11
+2. No migration required
+3. Thumbnail cache is created automatically when galleries are first accessed
+4. Existing galleries continue to function normally

 ---